 What to Expect Before Donating Blood

-Getting ready to donate blood isn’t complicated, but it helps to know what you’re in for.
-Check if you’re eligible, eat a good meal, drink plenty of water, that’s really all it takes to help your body handle it.
-When you know what to do ahead of time, you’ll probably feel less nervous, and your donation will go more smoothly.
-Plus, you’ll walk in feeling confident, knowing you’re about to do something that really matters.
+Getting ready to donate blood is not complicated, but it helps to know what you are in for.
+Check if you are eligible, eat a good meal, drink plenty of water and that is really all it takes to help your body handle it.

-1. First, Make Sure You’re Eligible
+1. First, Make Sure You Are Eligible

-- Be between 18 and 65 years old (sometimes the age range shifts a little, depending on where you are).
+- Be between 18 and 65 years old (sometimes the age range shifts a little, depending on where you are)

-- Weigh at least 50 kg.
+- Weigh at least 50 kg

-- Have hemoglobin in a healthy range (they’ll check this at the center).
+- Have haemoglobin in a healthy range

-- Be free of infections, fever, or any recent major illness.
+- Be free of infections, fever, or any recent major illness

-- Have not had surgery, tattoos, or taken certain medications recently, depending on the rules where you live.
+- Have not had surgery, tattoos, or taken certain medications recently, depending on the rules where you live

 2. Health Check and Quick Medical History

-Once you get to the donation center, you’ll fill out a medical questionnaire.
-They’ll ask about your health, travel, medications, and maybe even vaccinations.
-Expect them to check your blood pressure, pulse, temperature, and hemoglobin, too.
+Expect them to check your blood pressure, pulse, temperature, and haemoglobin, too.
 All this helps rule out things like anemia or infections, which could make donating unsafe for you or the recipient.

 3. Getting Ready the Day Before